 *Ecuadorians will respect you more if you bargain with them

 *Wearing holey jeans is not trendy here in Cuenca; it is rarely seen

-*Ecuadorians do not wear bright, flashy, striped, flowery, or colorful clothing.
+*Ecuadorians do not wear bright, flashy, stripes, flowery, or colorful clothing.
 They stick to the darker solid, neutral colors of browns, greys, blacks, and blues, with the exception of the Indigenous population who, if they are in traditional costume do wear colorful skirts and blouses.

 *They love sports, especially soccer (futboll)